rickymoorhouse/blog/content/about.md

     weight: 100
 ---

-I live in the south of England with my wife, two children and our dog Nova.
-I work at IBM as a Cloud Architect for API Connect cloud services.
-I enjoy running, walking, photography and spending time with my family.
+I live in the south of England with my wife, two kids and our dog Nova.
+By day I'm a Cloud Architect at IBM, working on API Connect.
+By other times you'll find me running, walking, taking photos, or exploring with family.
+Welcome to my corner of the web — hope you find something interesting here.

 {{<contact>}}